Cisco ACI

 Diagram: Cisco ACI Overview.

-ACI data center and ACI networks
+Required: ACI data center and ACI networks

 This is a significant improvement to data center networking.
-We can now have physical or virtual workloads in the same logical layer 2 domain, even running Layer 3 down to each ToR switch.
+We can now have physical or virtual workloads in the same logical Layer 2 domain, even running Layer 3 down to each ToR switch.
 The ACI data center is a scalable solution as the underlay is specifically built to be scalable as more links are added to the topology and resilient when links in the fabric are brought down due to, for example, maintenance or failure.

 ACI Networks: The Normalization event